ORKNEY & SHETLAND

 Copper ore was mined in the 19th century.
 The north and south lighthouses were built by the Stevenson family in the 1890s and the south one was the last manned lighthouse in Scotland until 1998.
 Ward Hill has the remains of a wartime radar station on its summit.
 Fishing was the main source of income until the mid-20th century.

 Now it has an active crofting culture with its knitting famous for its bright patterns.
-Knitwear was bartered with passing ships for spirits, tobacco.
+Knitwear was bartered with passing ships for spirits, and tobacco.
 They produced many garments for the Bruce expedition to the Antarctic in 1902/4.

 The George Waterston Centre and Museum have artifacts.